Partial order on passive states and Hoffman majorization in quantum thermodynamics: Classical preliminaries

 \section{Classical preliminaries}

-We start by introducing the notion of majorization over the set of non-increasing probability vectors, which we name Hoffman majorization.
-Our main result, which we present in Section~\ref{sec:stat-tran}, relies on an extension of Hoffman majorization to quantum passive states and finds a natural application to quantum thermodynamics.
+We start by introducing the notion of majorization over the set of nonincreasing probability vectors, which we name Hoffman majorization.
+Our main result, which we present in Section~\ref{sec:stat-tran}, relies on an extension of Hoffman majorization to quantum passive states and finds a natural application to quantum thermodynamics (see Theorems \ref{th:qud-iff} and \ref{th:qubit-iff}).